Jump to content

 “That worn out hunk of leather?”

-“That’s what he said… told me Paint didn’t like his saddle… I don’t know… he was shooting the breeze, like he just wanted to talk.”
+“That’s what he said… told me Paint didn’t like his saddle… I don’t know… he was shooting the breeze, like he just wanted to yammer at someone.”

 “You were moping?”

-“Might have been.
+“Might have been, yep.
 He said I looked sadder than a man who just lost his best horse.
-Said you looked the same when he saw you.”
+Said sure enough you looked the same when he saw you.”

 Boone raised his eyebrows, but then he nodded.
 “He weren’t wrong.
 I made a mistake and I figured out you were right… about me changing cause of the punch.
-It weren’t fair, and I’m sorry.”
+It weren’t fair, and I’m real sorry for it.”

 Coy nodded back at him, frowning before looking away.
 “I made some too.”

 “Not like I did.
 Sheriff Willard is a confounding man, isn’t he?
-I found myself wondering why he cared so much that I was setting off by my lonesome, but there was no denying it bothered him.”
+I found myself wondering why he cared so much that I was setting off by my lonesome, but there was no denying it bothered him plenty.”

-Boone nodded, thinking how he hadn’t a clue what fathers did, or how they talked to a son.
+Boone nodded, thinking how he hadn’t a clue what fathers did, or how they talked to their sons.

-“Anyhow, he said Wes and Lee had a genuine fondness for the pair of us, and I couldn’t go wrong investing in some good land in the vicinity of a good friend.
-He said you had the right idea, and I could always sell if I bought the right piece.
-Mentioned Larkspur, and I cottoned on to his purpose for riding out to the camp,” Coy said with an eyeroll.
-“He up and left without the saddle.”
+“Anyhow, he talked about how Wes and Lee had a genuine fondness for the pair of us, and I couldn’t go wrong investing in some fine land in the vicinity of a good friend.
+Said you had the right idea, and I could always sell if I bought the right piece.
+Mentioned Larkspur, and that's when I cottoned on to his purpose for riding out to the camp,” Coy said with an eyeroll.
+“He up and left without that saddle he came for.”

 Boone laughed… picturing the man.
 “So he talked you into coming after me.”

 Coy gave him an unsure look.
 “Truth is, I was thinking about it since you left, but I had to get over my pride.
-He didn’t talk me into it, but he gave me the boot I needed.”
+Wouldn't say he talked me into nothing, but he surely gave me the boot I needed.”

 “So, you do want to farm?”

+Coy sighed, but he kept his eyes on Boone's.
 “I don’t rightly know.
-Haven’t got that far yet, but I think the sheriff was right.
-Wes and Lee ended up giving us a gift that shouldn’t be wasted, so I’ll have a look see at this land around Larkspur and see how it makes me feel, if’n it’s all right with you?”
+Haven’t got that far yet, though I think the sheriff was right about all he said.
+Wes and Lee ended up giving us a gift that shouldn’t be wasted, so I reckon I’ll have a look see at this land around Larkspur and see how it makes me feel, if’n it’s all right with you?”

 “I know what it was, and you don’t got to tell me that life is confusing sometimes.”